NMyVision/TemplateWriter/README.md

 - null can not be passed in the constructor anymore use TemplateWriter.Empty
 - removed Add(object) now use Load(object)
 - Load(object) can accept an class object, Anonymous type, IDictionary or KeyValuePair

+2.0.1
+- Fix load to override an existing value if exists.